kiko-serra/PROG_FEUP/README.md

 # PROG_FEUP
-A repository with all weakly exercises for the FEUP course L.EIC009.
+A repository with all weakly exercises for the FEUP course L.EIC009 Programming.